istio/istio/mixer/doc/dev/development.md

 # Development Guide

-This document is intended to be the canonical source of truth for things like supported toolchain versions for building the Istio mixer.
+This document is intended to be the canonical source of truth for things like supported toolchain versions for building Mixer.
 If you find a requirement that this doc does not capture, or if you find other docs with references to requirements that are not simply links to this doc, please [submit an issue](https://github.com/istio/mixer/issues/new).

 This document is intended to be relative to the branch in which it is found.
-It is guaranteed that requirements will change over time for the development branch, but release branches of the Istio mixer should not change.
+It is guaranteed that requirements will change over time for the development branch, but release branches of Mixer should not change.

 - [Prerequisites](#prerequisites)
   - [Setting up Go](#setting-up-go)